Voice Privacy from an Attribute-based Perspective: Introduction

 In this paper, we investigate the privacy of speaker attribute profiles and we point out that the attribute-based perspective on voice privacy should be considered alongside the conventional signal-oriented perspective.
 The importance of the attribute-perspective on speech privacy is motivated by prior work from the wider area of data protection that has shown that categorical data can still uniquely describe individuals, even in large datasets~\cite{Montjoye2015shoppingMall, Sweeney_2002_k_anonymity, golle2006uniqueness, rocher2019re_identifications}.
 In~\cite{luu2021Attribute}, the importance of speaker attributes is recognized for speaker verification as a complement to the speech signal.
 However, to our knowledge, we are the first to carry out a study of privacy protection on speaker attribute profiles and to provide a demonstration that such profiles still present a privacy risk despite attribute inference errors.

 Our paper makes three main contributions: (1) We analyze the privacy risk of speaker attribute profiles at the speaker and at the utterance level.
 Our analysis studies speaker uniqueness for profiles inferred from original (unprotected) speech as well as from anonymized speech.
 (2) We carry out a re-identification attack in which the attacker matches the speaker attribute profile of the target speaker that has been inferred from a single utterance (original and anonymized) to speaker attribute profiles inferred from multiple utterances of a known speaker.
-(3) We release a set of annotations for four speaker attributes (gender, age, accent, and profession), aggregating and extending annotations previously released for the VoxCeleb2 data set and enabling experimentation with attribute-based speaker profiles.\footnote{Annotations and code will be made publicly available.}
+(3) We release a set of annotations for four speaker attributes (gender, age, accent, and profession), aggregating and extending annotations previously released for the VoxCeleb2 dataset and enabling experimentation with attribute-based speaker profiles.\footnote{\url {https://github.com/Mehtab9/Voice-Privacy-from-an-Attribute-based-Perspective}}